tomtom637/howl/README.md

 An admin can also edit the categories.

-On the login page, enter the following credentials
+On the login page, let's enter the following credentials

 ```
 email:    admin@admin.com